Get 20% OFF & Free Delivery

-Why do dogs lick their paws?
+Why do dogs engage in dog paw licking?
 Paw licking is a normal behavior we see from a lot of dogs, as it generally tends to be a part of their self-grooming routine.
 But are you worried if your dog is licking its paw a little bit too much?

 While an occasional paw lick is normal, dogs who do it excessively might be suffering from a health or behavioral problem.

-Understanding why dogs lick their paws is essential to keeping their well-being in check.
+Understanding why dogs engage in dog paw licking is essential to keeping their well-being in check.
 By identifying potential triggers of this behavior and providing appropriate treatment and care, you can ensure that your dog is comfortable and healthy.

 In this comprehensive guide, you’ll learn more about the common reasons behind this behavior and we’ll provide the practical solutions you can implement to help your furry friend stop the habit.

 Excessive paw licking, and sometimes chewing, can puzzle pet owners.
-But did you know that a dog licking their paw can indicate underlying issues, from allergies to emotional distress.
+But did you know that a dog licking their paw can indicate underlying issues, from an allergic reaction to emotional distress.

 Here’s a closer look at the common causes of why your dog licks their paws excessively:

 Like us pet parents, dogs can develop allergies to certain food ingredients.
 Dogs are especially hypersensitive to proteins in foods like eggs, soy, dairy, gluten, beef, and chicken.
 Exposure to these allergens can cause their immune system to react, leading to symptoms such as paw licking.
-Identifying and eliminating the allergen from their diet is vital for resolving this behavior.
+Identifying and eliminating the allergen from their diet is vital for resolving your dog's paw licking.

 If you notice your dog licking its paw, the first thing to do is check for any injury.
 Anything from a bee stung to an insect bite, a scrape or a cut due to a foreign object can cause your dog to lick their paws.
 The reason they lick is because licking can provide protection against certain bacteria and alleviate any feeling of soreness.
-But if they do it excessively, it might worsen their wound and develop an infection.
+But if they do it excessively, it might worsen their wound and develop a bacterial or yeast infection.

 Another potential cause is that your dog might have a growth or abscess (a pocket of pus caused by a bacterial infection).
-If the abscess is on your dog’s paw, you’ll potentially notice them limping or whimpering when it’s touched.
+If the abscess is on your dog’s paw, you’ll potentially notice them limping or whimpering when it’s touched, indicating an issue with your dog's skin.
 Dogs might lick or bite these spots to also ease the pain.
 The most common cause of abscess is a bite from another dog and if this bite is left unattended, the wound can become infected and an abscess develop.

-know what they're going to get.
-Dog dermatitis is a skin condition that causes inflammation and itchiness, which can lead to discomfort.
+Dog dermatitis is a skin condition that causes inflammation and itchy paws, which can lead to discomfort.
 The paw is one of the most common areas affected by this, which again in turn causes paw licking.
 There is a wide range of factors that trigger dermatitis such as parasites, infections, and allergies.
-If your dog's paws appear red and swollen, dermatitis could be the cause of their constant licking.
+If your dog’s paws appear red and swollen, dermatitis could be the cause of their constant licking.

 However, in some cases, it’s the other way around; excessive licking can lead to a secondary infection known as acral lick dermatitis or lick granuloma.
 This condition affects the front legs due to persistent licking, often linked to issues like allergies, stress, behavioral problems, or arthritis.